+That doesn’t mean you won’t feel the effects of doing something like this, though.
 No doubt, when you do these detoxes, you feel amazing.
-And it’s this feeling that confirms the power of the detox.
+And it’s this feeling that confirms the power of the detox for so many people.

 It must be working, right?

-The “detox feeling” you get during these programs is really about what you’re NOT eating anymore — it has little to do with these stupid juice concoctions.
+The “detox feeling” you get during these protocols comes from what you’re NOT eating anymore!
+It has little to do with these stupid concoctions.

 And that’s the secret.

-Physiologically, your liver is what “detoxes” you.
+Your liver is what “detoxes” you.
 There’s nothing special about these drinks or protocols.
-If you were to instead focus on eating real food, cutting down on alcohol, getting more sleep, and moving your body in a healthy manner, your body would “detox” just the same.
+If you focus on eating real food, cutting down on alcohol, getting more sleep, and moving your body in a healthy manner, your body would “detox” just the same.

-Do yourself and favor and stop paying attention to the tricks, gimmicks, and magic pills—the B.S. in pretty packaging.
+Do yourself and favor and stop paying attention to the tricks, gimmicks, and magic pills.
+Embrace core principles of human health.